-A toxic Hormone Seems to Be Changing The Sex of Fish in U.S. Rivers
+Video Download: A Toxic Hormone Seems To Be Changing The Sex Of Fish In Us Rivers

 Earlier research had seemed to show that the chemical breaks down and becomes harmless when exposed to sunlight.

-However, it appears that when the chemicals wind up in rivers and streams, they morph back into 17-Alpha-trenbolone at nightfall, according to new Nature Communications study.
+However, it appears that when the chemicals wind up in rivers and streams, they morph back into 17-alpha-trenbolone at nightfall, according to the new Nature Communications study.

 The full extent of the damage that might be caused by the hormone is unknown.

 The hormone 17-alpha-trenbolone leaves cows through their manure and moves into rivers, streams and other bodies of water where it can disturb fish and other sea dwellers.

 The hormone resembles testosterone in its effects, but it’s many times stronger.
 Incredibly, it also has been shown to reverse the sex of fish and reduce their rates of reproduction.